 We go to Postira.
 I liked this place the least.
 Somehow I could not get good shots here.
 The church is not very interesting, the harbor is not very pretty, even the bay is not good for my taste and there were a lot of people there.

 After the walk, we are already a little tired, so a nice break would be cooling in the water.
 I bathe a bit further behind the monument with three holes (visible in the picture).
 We rest on flat rocks and admire the clear waters of the bay.

 Dol- the most beautiful village on Brač

-We are going to the charming village of Dol.
+We go to the charming village of Dol.
 We park at the bottom of the village near a small church.
-We follow a winding path uphill.
-We photograph a butterfly that can’t fly and pass with nice villagers who smile and greet us.
-We see resting cats and rams staring at us.
+Then we follow a winding path uphill.
+We photograph a butterfly that can’t fly and pass nice villagers who smile and greet us.
+There are some resting cats that stare at us.

 Views from the above are beautiful.
 You can see the road we came from and even the distant Postira and the Adriatic.
 The village of Dol is really charming and it is worth going here to see something more than just the seaside towns.

 After a while we go down the same route, pass by our car and go to see the lower part of the Dol.
 Here we meet smiling residents too.
 I guess they are happy that tourists reach these even deeper corners of the island.

 Walking, we notice small houses made of stones along the way.